arvind3157/arvind3157.github.io/_posts/2019-05-23-checklist-for-fresh-cs-graduate.md

 ---
-title: Bootcamp for fresh computer science graduate
+title: Checklist for fresh computer science grads
 ---
 <div style="text-align: justify">
 You can consider this as bootcamp or check list for someone trying to become a good software developer.
 Below are the areas you should focus.
 Mostly they are in order.
 Try sticking with that.